Liang-guo-du/DualSPHysics_wiki/DualSPHysics-open-source-code.md

 Measures time intervals during GPU execution.

 ## CPU Source files
 The source file **JSphCpuSingle.cpp** can be better understood with the help of the diagram of calls represented in Figure 6-1.
-Note that now particle interactions are no longer performed in terms of cells as used in previous versions.
+Note that particle interactions are not performed in terms of cells.
+In the current version each CPU thread computes all neighbour interactions of a set of particles that can belong to the same cell or not.
+The cell division of the domain is only used to look for neighbours in an efficient way.

 <p align="center">
 <img src="https://i.imgur.com/o7t9E1h.png"/>